 - 3. Important, Not Urgent Tasks

 Urgent and Important Matrix

 Before we get into some examples, we need a framework to help us understand what requires our attention.
 This framework is known as the Eisenhower Principle.

 The Eisenhower Principle separates tasks into four quadrants:

 I like this framework because it’s a filter by which you can establish your priorities.

 More to the point, once you’ve batched each task into one of these four buckets, you also have a plan of attack.
-To commend your attention right now, a task must be both important and urgent.
-If it’s just important or just urgent, it can wait.
+A task must be important and urgent to commend your attention right now.
+If it’s only important or only urgent, it can wait.

 If it’s neither important nor urgent, it’s subject to review – do you even need to do it?
 Perhaps not because it’s unimportant.

 Note there’s no consideration of how long something takes.
 This framework is important but not complete.
 Once you’ve put all your tasks into these quadrants, you still have to prioritize tasks within these categories.
 That’s when other considerations come into play – time to complete, cost to complete, relative importance and impact, etc.